cdent/cjdr/index.md

 * Built SOAP API allowing interoperation with Sharepoint installations.
 * Led the team that built an HTTP API allowing interoperation with everything else.
-* Developed low bandwidth version ("miki") for effective use on mobile or limited connections.
+* Developed low bandwidth version ("miki") for effective use on mobile and limited connections.
 * Created "Socialtext Unplugged" pairing TiddlyWiki with the HTTP API for offline use of the Socialtext wiki.